📘 Washington State Tax Planning Guide for High Earners

 So let’s be clear: Washington’s capital gains tax currently protects QSBS.
 But only because the legislature has not yet passed an add-back rule.

-3. The Millionaire Income Tax (Passed Legislature; Awaiting Signature)
+3. The Millionaire Income Tax (Signed Into Law March 30, 2026)

-On March 12, 2026, the Washington legislature passed SB 6346, imposing a 9.9% tax on household income above $1 million.
-Gov. Bob Ferguson has said he will sign it.
-If signed, it takes effect January 1, 2028.
+On March 12, 2026, the Washington legislature passed ESSB 6346, imposing a 9.9% tax on household income above $1 million.
+Governor Ferguson signed it into law on March 30, 2026.
+It takes effect January 1, 2028.

 For a detailed breakdown — including how it works for founders selling stock, the marriage penalty, the constitutional fight ahead, and what you should be doing now — see: Washington's New Income Tax: What Founders, Investors, Athletes, and High Earners Need to Know